 We ran the WebBench default ecommerce CGI test suite, which generates both secure and non-secure static and dynamic HTTP 1.0 GET requests.
 While running the ecommerce suite, the clients must negotiate to a secure Web server port using the Secure Socket Layer (SSL) protocol.
 A default WebBench test suite incrementally increases the number of clients making the HTTP 1.0 GET requests to the Web server.
 As the workload increases the number of clients, the Web server's processor utilization also increases, until the clients saturate the processor in the Web server with work.
 Each workload point with a fixed number of clients is a WebBench "mix."
 The ecommerce CGI test suite begins with a mix that involves one client; the next mix involves four clients; and each subsequent mix increases the number of clients by four.
 We modified the test suite so it would run the same number of clients, with 10 engines per client for the entire test.
 This allowed us to keep a constant Web load on the server.
-We used 45 clients on the Intel Xeon processor E3-1240-based server and the Intel Xeon processor X3450-based server, and scaled back to 30 clients on the Intel Core 2 Quad processor Q8400-based server and the Intel Core 2 Duo processor E6400-based server because these processors were unable to manage the greater workload.
+We used 45 clients on the Intel Xeon processor E3-1240 v2-based server and Intel Xeon processor X3450-based server but scaled back to 30 clients on the Intel Core 2 Quad processor Q8400-based desktop system because the processor was unable to manage the greater workload.
 We performed only nine mixes for testing to limit the amount of time WebBench ran.
-To avoid any bottlenecks in the network cards, we used a ratio of 15 WebBench clients per NIC and added network adapters to the server hardware configuration as needed.
+To avoid any bottlenecks in the network cards, we used a ratio of 15 WebBench clients to one NIC and added network adapters to the server hardware configuration as needed.

-We ran this workload on the four servers for 45 minutes each.
+We ran this workload on the three servers for 45 minutes each.